Dear Innovation Women,

 - People who don’t ever ask for payment.

 But our list contains more than this.
 It also contains specific requests for specific speakers by event organizers who contact us and our concierge team.
 They haven’t been able to find enough female speakers in a certain industry and they are trying to get more women to apply to speak at their conference.
+We’ve had event managers with speakers budgets of $10K to $100K and more on the site.

 Many of THESE conferences are run by event managers who fall in the 42 percent of our survey.
 They have some money for speakers, whether keynotes and featured speakers only or travel and expenses money.
 You may be one of those speakers.
 Or not.
 You may need more practice or more notoriety to be one of those speakers.
 Or, you may be looking for the audience at those events because you get compensated some other way.
 I once sat in the audience and watched one of our speakers hit the ball out of the park during a presentation.
 AFTER the presentation, I watched the parade of corporate representatives each hand her a card and ask “What would it take to get you to come to my corporate headquarters to do the same presentation?”
 She got paid many times over that day even though she didn’t get directly paid.